Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Basic estimates for the commutations with the wave operator

 \subsection{Estimating the commutator $[\Box_g,E_k]$}

 Next, we turn to the commutator $[\Box_g,E_k]$.
-We first obtain an estimates for $[\Box_g,E_k]v$, we will not assume $v$ to be compactly supported.
-This is in contrast to the estimates in Section~\ref{sec:Box.rdi.commutator}, which creates some technical difficulties.
+Unlike the estimates in Section~\ref{sec:Box.rdi.commutator}, when we bound $[\Box_g,E_k]v$, we will not assume $v$ to be compactly supported.
 (We remark that such bounds for non-compactly supported $v$ are needed for the applications in Section~\ref{unlochighestfrac}.)

 \begin{prop} Fix $k$ and define $\mathcal D$ as one of the sets in \eqref{eq:D.half.space}.
 Let $v$ be smooth function which is in Schwartz class for every $t\in [0, T_B)$.
 Then, for all $r\geq 1$, the following holds for all $t\in [0,T_B)$: